 The EPC contractor has included air quality management measures in the CESMP and the management approaches included in IFC's General EHS guidelines into their pollution prevention procedure.
-The risk assessment suggests that impacts to receptors outside the Project construction site due to construction dust is low.
-The CESMP recommends that a construction dust minimization plan shall be formulated by the EPC Contractor.
+The CESMP recommends that the EPC Contractor shall implement a more detailed construction dust minimization plan.
+The locations for regular dust monitoring inspections and frequency of inspection should be included in this plan.
+An outline of the dust monitoring program is provided in Section 4.3.